heatblazer/recd2/README.md

     2. Use test-consumer to obtain the data
     3. You can perf-test the recorder if set the recorder plugin last and produce som data from test-producer
+    4. udp-client project now streams file to the program for more testing.

 ## DTMF DETECTOR
     1. Dtmf detector plugin made by: Plyashkevich Viatcheslav <plyashkevich@yandex.ru>
     2. See the main.cpp in the DFT plugin in the project for example detection.

+## MD5 CHECKSUM (Pending)
+    1. Checksum generator.

 ## TOOLS
     1. topme - helper script to call "top -H -p" on a process name